adamchainz/django-permissions-policy/README.rst

 pulled from the JavaScript API with ``document.featurePolicy.allowedFeatures()`` on Chrome.

-For backwards compatibility with the old ``Feature-Policy`` header and configuration, the value ``'none'`` is supported in lists, but ignored - it's preferable to use the empty list instead.
+For backwards compatibility with old configuration, the value ``'none'`` is supported in lists, but ignored - it's preferable to use the empty list instead.
 It doesn't make sense to specify ``'none'`` alongside other values.

 Examples
 ~~~~~~~~